-What if I tell you that you don’t need to.
+What if I tell you you don’t need to?

-There is a great misconception in the homeschool/ educational community that you must shop for a curriculum.
-The truth is, the curriculum objectives have already been set out for you by your province or state – and they’re free.
+There is a misconception among first-time homeschoolers that you must shop for a curriculum.
+The truth is, the curriculum objectives have already been set out for you by your province or state—and they’re free.

-You know those core standards that your province/state produces and publishes?
-That’s called the curriculum or educational program (depending on where you live).
+The core standards that your province/state produces and publishes are called the curriculum or educational program (depending on where you live).
 Public schools are required to follow them.
-As a homeschooler, you might choose to use those objectives as goals for your child.
+Depending on homeschool regulations in your province/state, as a homeschooler, you might choose to use those objectives as goals.

-You know those fun units and activities you find and place on your wish list for purchase?
-Those are what we refer to as resources.
-They are resources that help you meet the curriculum/ educational program requirements.
+The fun units and activities you find and place on your wish list for purchase are what we refer to as resources.
+They are resources that help you meet the curriculum/educational program requirements.

 Why it’s important to distinguish between curriculum/program and learning resources:

-- The provincial/ state curriculum is what you might follow if you wish to have a basic framework in which to gauge the educational choices for your child.
-Depending on where you live, you may have the liberty to choose how to teach the standards/ competencies/ curriculum objectives.
+1- The provincial/state curriculum is what you might follow if you wish to have a basic framework in which to gauge the educational choices for your child.
+You have the liberty to choose how to teach the standards/competencies/curriculum objectives.
 As a result, you are free to use the educational style (part 3) and the resources you wish.

-- If you are unsure of which resources to purchase, you are also free not to purchase/ follow any at all!
+2- If you are unsure of which resources to purchase, you are also free not to purchase/follow any at all!
 All you’d need to do is use the standards as a guide, and create your own lessons and activities.

 What I recommend: